tkb-github/attested-conjectures/zetzel.md

-## III.
-I have found a reference to an editor or modern scholar, and need to learn more about him/her.
+## III. *I have found a reference to an editor or modern scholar, and need to learn more about him/her*.

 ### 1. Biographical Dictionaries of Classicists.